outcoldman/outcoldman.com/_posts/en/2017/2017-07-14-macbook-benchmark.markdown

 ---
-title: "Macbook: benchmarks for developers"
+title: "MacBook: benchmarks for developers"
 tags: [macbook, benchmarks]
 ---

-Few weeks ago I decided to get myself a Macbook.
-Wanted compact, lightweight Macbook, and good battery life.
+Few weeks ago I decided to get myself a MacBook.
+Wanted compact, lightweight MacBook, and good battery life.
-I started to consider Macbook instead of Macbook Pro, but wanted to be sure that performance will not be a problem.
+I started to consider MacBook instead of MacBook Pro, but wanted to be sure that performance will not be a problem.
-Few years ago I have heard that Macbooks were very slow, but this year Geekbench showed very promising [results](https://www.reddit.com/r/apple/comments/6jdfcz/geekbench_average_cpu_scores_for_all_2017/).
+Few years ago I have heard that MacBooks were very slow, but this year Geekbench showed very promising [results](https://www.reddit.com/r/apple/comments/6jdfcz/geekbench_average_cpu_scores_for_all_2017/).
 So I got it, now I am trying to test it as much as I can to be sure that there are will be no surprises in performance.
 Also I am comparing performance to other Apple devices I have.

 For my tests I used

-1. Macbook (Retina, 12-inch, 2017), 1.4GHz Intel Core i7, 16 GB 1867MHz LPDDR3, Intel Graphics 615 1536 MB, 256 GB SSD
+1. MacBook (Retina, 12-inch, 2017), 1.4GHz Intel Core i7, 16 GB 1867MHz LPDDR3, Intel Graphics 615 1536 MB, 256 GB SSD
-2. Macbook Pro (13-inch, 2016, Four Thunderbolt 3 Ports), 3.3 GHz Intel Core i7, 16 GB 2133 MHz LPDDR3, Intel Graphics 550 1536 MB, 512 GB SSD.
+2. MacBook Pro (13-inch, 2016, Four Thunderbolt 3 Ports), 3.3 GHz Intel Core i7, 16 GB 2133 MHz LPDDR3, Intel Graphics 550 1536 MB, 512 GB SSD.
 3. Mac mini (Late 2014), 2.6GHz Intel Core i5, 8 GB 1600MHz DDR3, Intel Iris 1536MB, 256 GB SSD
 4. iMac (Retina 5K, 27-inch, Late 2015), 4GHz Intel Core i7, 24 GB 1867 MHz DDR3, AMD Radeon R9 M395X 4096 MB, 513 GB SSD.

-> To make it clear, Macbook Pro is not mine, so I am not looking for another laptop, I am actually considering the
+> To make it clear, MacBook Pro is not mine, so I am not looking for another laptop, I am actually considering the
 > only one laptop for myself.

 All of them have macOS Sierra 10.12.5 intalled.
-Both Macbooks have Firevault enabled.
+Both MacBooks have Firevault enabled.

 ## Geekbench

 I don't really trust Geekbench.
-But my original decision to buy Macbook was based on the results from this website, so I collected benchmarks myself.
+But my original decision to buy MacBook was based on the results from this website, so I collected benchmarks myself.

 No surprises here, you can see detailed results on my [profile](https://browser.geekbench.com/user/133014), and this is